Gabriel2409/small-calendar/README.md

 - upgrade pip: `pip install --upgrade pip`
 - Install dev requirements: `pip install -r requirements-dev.txt`
 - Install the requirements: `pip install -r requirements.txt`
+- In the backend folder, copy the .env.example file to .env: `cp .env.example .env`
+  Note: `.env` file usually contains sensitive data, which is why it is not saved to source control.
+However, there is no sensitive data in this app so `.env` is just a copy of `.env.example` without modifications

 ## Run the app